piotrwicijowski/yazi-beets.yazi/docs/behavior.md

 # Collection-status behavior

-A **candidate file** is a non-directory, non-symlink filesystem entry that is not removed by an exclusion.
+A **candidate file** is a non-directory, non-symlink filesystem entry that is not excluded.
 A directory aggregates all of its recursive candidate descendants.

 | Status | Meaning |
 | --- | --- |